 Clearly, people just aren’t spending their money on new smartphones in these uncertain times.

-Canalys Senior Analyst Ben Stanton noted that, early on in 2020, the smartphone market was in good health entering the new year.
+Canalys senior analyst Ben Stanton noted that, early on in 2020, the smartphone market was in good health entering the new year.
 Around February, though, as the coronavirus spread continued to get worse, demand has dropped.
 This is the complete opposite of the issue earlier on in the year where, due to the virus’ spread in China, manufacturing was having trouble keeping up with demand.
-Stanton goes on:
+Stanton continues: